Sir Spyro: 2011–2015: Pitch Controllers, Dragon Punch Records and Pure Grime compilations

-2015–present: Commercial breakthrough and BBC Radio 1Xtra residency
+2015–2017: Commercial breakthrough and chart success with Stormzy

 Joseph's 2015 single "Side By Side", featuring Big H, Bossman Birdie and President T, and his 2016 single "Topper Top", featuring Teddy Bruckshot, Lady Chann and Killa P, reached a wider audience than his previous songs.
 The release of "Side By Side" was accompanied by a music video, and the song was rated 9/10 by Chantelle Fiddy in a review for Mixmag, while Complex UK later named it the sixteenth most "impactful" grime song of the 2010s.
 It was remixed by London trio YGG in 2016 as part of a various artist remix EP curated by DJ Amy Becker and released on vinyl.
 "Topper Top", also accompanied by a video, was released via the typically dubstep-oriented label Deep Medi Musik, which Joseph claimed was a "big deal" to him, after its founder Mala heard DJ duo Kahn & Neek play the song.
 Demand for the vinyl record resulted in the pre-sale website crashing and copies reportedly sold out within an hour.
 Other notable songs Joseph produced in 2016 included Stormzy's "Scary", which entered the UK Singles Chart at number 169, Ghetts' "You Dun Know Already", which was nominated for the MOBO Award for Best Song, Capo Lee's "Mud", which independently peaked at number 57 on the UK iTunes chart, and P Money's all-star "10/10" remix, featuring AJ Tracey, Jammz and PK among others.
 Joseph was nominated in both the Best DJ and Best Producer categories at the GRM Daily Rated Awards 2016.